-- Give it time. the odor will likely reduce in two to four weeks of regular ketosis.
+- Give it time.
+The odor will likely reduce in 2-4 weeks of regular ketosis.

 - Reduce the degree of ketosis.
 If the smell is a long-term problem that is creating significant personal distress, introduce a few more carbs into the diet.
-Usually 50-70 grams per day is enough to drastically reduce their degree of ketosis or take them out of ketosis entirely.
-Then gradually go back into ketosis by reducing carbohydrates by about 5-10 gram per week every 2 weeks.
+Usually 50-70 grams per day is enough to drastically reduce the degree of ketosis or take the patient out of ketosis entirely.
+Then gradually have them get back into ketosis by reducing carbohydrates by about 5-10 grams per week every 2 weeks.

 14. Changes in female patients’ menstrual cycles

 Changes in the menstrual cycles are frequent at the start of LCHF or keto eating.
 Some women, especially those with polycystic ovarian syndrome (PCOS), even start experiencing regular menstrual cycles for the first time in many months or years.

 Some women may experience irregular cycles in the first few months of starting LCHF.
 This usually resolve on its own.